OPS-E2E-PPE/VBA-Docs/api/Publisher.Window.Top.md

 ---
-title: Window.Top Property (Publisher)
+title: Window.Top property (Publisher)
 keywords: vbapb10.chm262148
 f1_keywords:
 - vbapb10.chm262148
-ms.prod: publisher
 api_name:
 - Publisher.Window.Top
 ms.assetid: 22fe0170-7433-a917-87ca-f418c2aefc70
-ms.date: 06/08/2017
+ms.date: 06/18/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Window.Top Property (Publisher)
+# Window.Top property (Publisher)

 Returns or sets a **Long** that represents the distance between the top edge of the screen and the application window.
 Read/write.

 ## Syntax

- _expression_. **Top**
+_expression_.**Top**

- _expression_ A variable that represents a  **Window** object.
+_expression_ A variable that represents a **[Window](Publisher.Window.md)** object.

 ## Example

-This example verifies that the state of application window is neither maximized nor minimized and then resizes the window and moves it to 150 points from the top of the screen.
+This example verifies that the state of application window is neither maximized nor minimized, and then resizes the window and moves it to 150 points from the top of the screen.

 ```vb
 Sub MoveWindow()